Three Iowans test positive for COVID-19

 Reynolds, along with the Iowa Department of Public Health and the Iowa National Guard, broke the news at a press conference at the Iowa State Capitol.

-Gov. Reynolds says the state has been working with the expectation that the virus would hit Iowa for while.
+Gov. Reynolds said the state has been working with the expectation that the virus would hit Iowa for while.
 She believes they are prepared.

 "We've been working on this," Reynolds said.
 "We knew we needed to be ready to go, and we were."